-Continued Development Around Morrill Quad, 1920 about where and how the University will grow must support a singular, cohesive, and comprehensive campus vision.
+Recapturing the most successful elements of the historic campus while managing continued development requires the University to commit to the idea that each decision about where and how the University will grow must support a singular, cohesive, and comprehensive campus vision.
 The following observations on the evolution of campus are offered as lessons to inform future decision-making.